lulujordanna/data-structures/week04/README.md

+*This folder has been used for adding all parsed data to the SQL database.
+The details below highlight my progress from Week 04, September 23, 2019*

 ## Goal
 Taking the data that I have parsed from the AA zone, the goal of this weeks assignment is to create a relational database.
 There are four steps to achieving this goal; planning, creating a table, populating the table and checking the result.
 Each of these steps are defined in my through files uploaded and individual JS files.